bonilokesh/CSV-Cleaner-Pipeline/README.md

 # CSV Cleaner Pipeline

 A simple data pipeline web application built using **Flask**, **Pandas**, and **HTML**.
-This app allows users to upload a CSV file, select the cleaning operations they want to perform, and then download the cleaned CSV file.
+This app allows users to upload a CSV, XLS OR XLSX file, select the cleaning operations they want to perform, and then download the cleaned CSV file.

 ---

 ##  Features
-- Upload a CSV file via the frontend.
+- Upload a CSV, XLS , XLSX file via the frontend.
 - Choose data cleaning options such as:
   - Remove duplicates
   - Handle missing values